discord/avatar-remix-bot/README.md

 ![here's where the interaction endpoint url is set](https://user-images.githubusercontent.com/310310/223584868-ce3bc51d-fe8c-4255-a1d0-7c528d8c06f8.png)

-Once you've clicked Save Changes, Discord will test your endpoint and you will get a success message, indicating the bot is online.
+Once you've clicked Save Changes, Discord will test your endpoint and you will get a success message in the dev portal indicating that your changes have been saved.

 ### Register slash commands